NTU-CSIE-DSA/hw1-XorList/statement/prob.md

 ```=
 New-XOR-Node(neighbors)
-    initialize newNode with data and neighbors
+    initialize newNode with data (see below) and neighbors
     return newNode
 ```